kauffecup/hangovers-database/README.md

   - PDF (link to file)
   - Finale (link to file)
+  - MP# (link to file)
   - Youtube (link to the tube)
+  - Spotify Link for original song
+  - Spotify Link for hangovers version

 ## Understanding, Configuring, and Building